Oracles, price feeds & circuit breakers

 | ------------------- | -------------------------------------------------------------------------------------------------------------------------------- |

-| **Oracle** | External source of price data; the pool uses it as the swap rate (minus fee). |
+| **Oracle** | External source of price data; in Mento V3 today this is Chainlink, and the pool uses that rate as the swap rate (minus fee). |

 | **OracleAdapter** | Contract the pool calls to get the rate; returns a rate only if **valid** (recent, trading allowed, breakers not tripped, etc.). |